CivicTechWR/WRvotes/docs/resources/getting-informed.md

 4. Visit the page on our website corresponding to your township or city ward.
 This will list all the candidates for all positions that we know about.
-In the introductory paragraph there is also a link to a **candidate worksheet** you can open and use for taking notes.
+This page also links to a
+**candidate worksheet** you can use for taking notes.

 You can print the worksheet or take notes in your web browser as you do your research.